Important information regarding the Adelaide Desalination Plant community open day

 The Adelaide Desalination Plant’s industry-leading operation mode will see the Lonsdale site contribute to national drought relief measures by providing Adelaide customers with 40 gigalitres (GL) of water to 30 June 2020.

 This follows agreement between the state and federal governments that includes no adverse impact on River Murray flows to South Australia, water prices or Adelaide’s water security.

-Our desalination plants use a technology called reverse osmosis.
-The process removes up to 99% of the impurities and salt in the water.
+Our desalination plants use a technology called reverse osmosis which removes up to 99 per cent of the impurities and salt in the water.

-Once the impurities (mainly salt) are removed, the water is treated to make sure that it is safe for you to drink.
+Once the impurities are removed, the water is treated to meet the Australian Drinking Water Guidelines (2011) standards ensuring it is safe and ready to drink.